Gas exchange is measured through several means, including

 Pulse oximetry results are also less accurate in patients wearing nail polish.

-Pulse oximetry is able to detect only oxyhemoglobin or reduced hemoglobin but not other types of hemoglobin (eg, carboxyhemoglobin, methemoglobin); those types are assumed to be oxyhemoglobin and falsely elevate the SpO2 measurement.
+Pulse oximetry is able to detect only oxyhemoglobin or reduced hemoglobin but not other types of hemoglobin; however, it is inaccurate when blood levels of carboxyhemoglobin are increased, as occurs in carbon monoxide poisoning and methemoglobinemia.

 Arterial Blood Gas (ABG) Sampling

 The radial artery is usually used.
-Because arterial puncture in rare cases leads to thrombosis and impaired perfusion of distal tissue, Allen test may be done to assess adequacy of collateral circulation.
+Because arterial puncture in rare cases leads to thrombosis and impaired perfusion of distal tissue, the Allen test may be done to assess adequacy of collateral circulation.
 With this maneuver, the radial and ulnar pulses are simultaneously occluded until the patient's hand becomes pale.
 The ulnar pulse is then released while pressure on the radial pulse is maintained.
-A blush across the entire hand within 7 seconds of release of the ulnar pulse suggests adequate flow through the ulnar artery.
+If the entire hand returns to baseline color within 7 seconds of release of the ulnar pulse suggests adequate flow through the ulnar artery.

-Causes of hypoxemia can be classified based on whether the alveolar-arterial PO2 gradient [(A-a)DO2], defined as the difference between alveolar oxygen tension (PAO2) and PaO2, is elevated or normal.
-PAO2 is calculated as follows:
+Causes of hypoxemia can be classified based on whether the alveolar-arterial PO2 gradient [(A-a)DO2], defined as the difference between alveolar oxygen tension (PAO2) and PaO2, is elevated or normal (see table Equations for Calculating Alveolar Oxygen Pressure and Alveolar to Arterial Oxygen Gradient).

-For patients at sea level and breathing room air, FIO2 = 0.21, and the (A-a)DO2 can be simplified as follows:
+For patients at sea level and breathing room air, FIO2 = 0.21, and the (A-a)DO2 can be simplified.

 Hypoxemia with increased (A-a)DO2